 Step 1: Measuring

-Step 2: Draft a Plan and Gather Permits
+Step 2: Draft a Plan of the Project and Gather Permits

 Create a blueprint of the enclosure, and scale it.
 Make several sketches of what you are looking for, and be sure you scale all of the sketches.
 The sketches and blueprint will be what you need to work from, and the permits department of your local government planning office will need to see these in order to issue the required building permits.

 Find the studs that are already in place against the house.
-Start your framing here.
+Establish where the two outside corners will be by measuring the diagonal distances between diagonal corners to make absolutely certain that the framing will be square.
+Start your framing against the existing wall of the house.
 You may need to add some extra support beams as you work around the perimeter.
 As you frame, be sure you are framing for any windows and doors that you are going to install later.
 The directions that came with your kit will outline the best way to frame for stability.
+Once the walls are up, you can proceed to frame the roof.

 Step 4: Sheetrock

-Once the frame is in place, you can begin to put up the sheetrock.
+After the exterior is sealed, you can begin to put up the sheetrock.
 This needs to be hung from the studs and support beams.
 The sheetrock can be nailed with special sheetrock nails, or you can use sheetrock screws and use your drill to speed up the process.
 Having your friend handy will make this part of the job much easier.

 Step 5: Windows and Doors